 Theories of human motor control should also inform clinical practice.
-The Generalized Motor Program theory proposed by Schmidt (Schmidt, 1975) suggests the CNS stores generalized programs used for certain types of actions.
-The Systems model theory theorizes that movement evolves from an interaction with multiple systems in order to meet our functional goals and provides a theory on how movement synergies can influence control over the Degrees of Freedom ‘problem’ originally described by Bernstein (Bernshteĭn, 1967).
-More recent follow up work on the uncontrolled manifold hypothesis has emphasized the ‘abundance’ of solutions to a movement, as these provide a rich sensory learning experience that can improve adaptability – perhaps a key part in our evolution (Latash, 2018).
+The Generalized Motor Program theory proposed by Schmidt (Schmidt, 1975) suggests the CNS stores generalised programmes used for certain types of actions.
+The Systems model theory theorises that movement evolves from an interaction with multiple systems in order to meet our functional goals and provides a theory on how movement synergies can influence control over the Degrees of Freedom ‘problem’ originally described by Bernstein (Bernshteĭn, 1967).
+More recent follow up work on the uncontrolled manifold hypothesis has emphasised the ‘abundance’ of solutions to a movement, as these provide a rich sensory learning experience that can improve adaptability – perhaps a key part in our evolution (Latash, 2018).
 Future physical rehabilitation research is already gaining insight from these ideas (Vaz et al., 2019).
-Computational theory highlights the feedforward predictive abilities of the CNS (D. M. Wolpert et al., 2011), while the Dynamic Systems theory proposes that movement constantly adapts to both individual and environmental constraints (Corbetta & Vereijken, 1999; Kamm et al., 1990).
+Computational theory highlights the feedforward predictive abilities of the CNS (Wolpert et al., 2011), while the Dynamic Systems theory proposes that movement constantly adapts to both individual and environmental constraints (Corbetta & Vereijken, 1999; Kamm et al., 1990).
 These are just some theories that provide valuable information to include within training principles.

-The importance of a common language to describe the movement system within physical therapy has been recognized as a priority (Association & Others, 2015).
-This paper briefly summarises ten ‘Movement Training Principles’ (MTPs) that should be considered when planning physical therapy (Figure 1).
-This can be used across all health disciplines involved in movement training, including Physiotherapists, Exercise Physiologists, Occupational Therapists and Personal Trainers.
-These components are likely to be relevant for movement training for many clinical populations, however this paper will focus on neurorehabilitation.
+The importance of a common language to describe the movement system within physical therapy has been recognised as a priority (Association & Others, 2015).
+The aim of this paper is to briefly summarise the relevance of ten ‘Movement Training Principles’ (MTPs) in the context of movement training in neurological populations and discuss their potential in facilitating a common language to support education, research and valuable collaborations for neurorehabilitation (Figure 1).
+These principles originate from the areas motor control/learning, exercise science and self-management, and can be used across all health disciplines involved in movement training, including Physiotherapists, Exercise Physiologists, Occupational Therapists and Personal Trainers.
+These principles are likely to be relevant for movement training for many clinical populations, however this paper will focus on neurorehabilitation.